 Camping and Caravan sites:

-While the weather isn’t the mot reliable to go camping in a tent, a campervan or caravan is a great way to tour Ireland, especially if you are following the coastline during your stay!
+While the weather isn’t reliable enough for a tent camping trip, a campervan or caravan is a great way to tour Ireland, especially if you plan to follow the coastline during your stay!

 Airbnb:

-As airbnb has become more popular across Ireland, there is really every type of accommodation available, from classic cottages to modern houses and everything inbetween.
+As Airbnb has become more widespread across Ireland, every type of accommodation is available, from classic cottages to modern houses and everything in between.

-Wherever you choose to stay in the West of Ireland, we’d recommend doing your research.
-Check price options and the reviews left by customers before you rush into any costly decision.
-Also think about convenience and location.
-How far away are you from amenities and locations you want to visit and how do you plan to get to them?
+Wherever you choose to stay in the West of Ireland, we recommend doing your research.
+Check price options and customer reviews before you rush into any costly decision.
+Also, think about convenience and location.
+How far away are you from amenities and locations you want to visit, and how do you plan to get to them?

 Places you must visit in the West of Ireland:

-Sometimes people may visit a specific location in the West of Ireland such as a family homeplace, not realising that they are within an hour of some of the most beautiful destinations in the world.
+Sometimes, people visit a specific location in the West of Ireland, such as a family home, not realising that they are within an hour of some of the most beautiful destinations in the world.
 One of the advantages of our country being relatively small is that you can see so many different things with very little travel time.

 The Wild Atlantic Way – The West of Ireland’s Touring Region

 If you are looking for a road trip during your stay in Ireland, then the Wild Atlantic Way is the perfect adventure.
-You’ll take in amazing landscapes intertwining with the Atlantic ocean, with coastal tourist towns scattered along your journey, it is a once in a lifetime opportunity to see Ireland as it really is.
+You’ll take in amazing landscapes intertwining with the Atlantic Ocean, with coastal tourist towns scattered along your journey; it is a once-in-a-lifetime opportunity to see Ireland as it is.

-The Wild Atlantic Way makes up one of three touring regions in the Republic of Ireland, the other two are Ireland’s Ancient East and the Hidden Heartlands.
+The Wild Atlantic Way is one of three touring regions in the Republic of Ireland; the other two are Ireland’s Ancient East and the Hidden Heartlands.

-The Wild Atlantic Way is one of the longest defined coastal routes in the world.
-Winding all the way from the Inishowen Peninsula in Donegal down along the west coast of Ireland to the picturesque town of Kinsale, Co.
-Cork the route is 1600 miles or 2600km in length.
+The Wild Atlantic Way is one of the longest-defined coastal routes in the world.
+Winding from the Inishowen Peninsula in Donegal down along the west coast of Ireland to the picturesque town of Kinsale, Co.
+Cork, it is 1600 miles or 2600km in length.

-If you do follow the route you will experience some of the best things that Ireland has to offer, from stunning coastal views, to friendly towns that welcome tourists in for a pint and a delicious meal as well as ancient monuments which each add a small bit of history to the island.
+If you do follow the route, you will experience some of the best things that Ireland has to offer, from stunning coastal views to friendly towns that welcome tourists in for a pint and a delicious meal, as well as ancient monuments, which each add a tiny bit of history to the island.

-Untameable tides have created the rugged coastline of the Wild Atlantic Way, from towering cliffs to idyllic beaches there is something unique about the West of Ireland, our exposure to the harsh erosion of the Atlantic Ocean has shaped many beautiful geographical landmarks.
-It is rare to have such a well preserved area of nature so close to modern towns and cities, and so locals really get the best of both worlds.
+Untameable tides have created the rugged coastline of the Wild Atlantic Way.
+From towering cliffs to idyllic beaches, there is something unique about the West of Ireland.
+Our exposure to the harsh erosion of the Atlantic Ocean has shaped many beautiful geographical landmarks.
+It is rare to have such a well-preserved area of nature so close to modern towns and cities that locals get the best of both worlds.

-If you would like to learn out more about planning the trip, we have created a guide for the Wild Atlantic Way, breaking down the trip into sections and highlighting the best locations in each section.
-Ideal if you wish to plan a road trip around the routes of the Wild Atlantic Way.
+If you would like to learn more about planning the trip, we have created a guide for the Wild Atlantic Way.
+The guide breaks down the trip into sections and highlights the best locations in each section.
+It is ideal if you wish to plan a road trip around the routes of the Wild Atlantic Way.

 Islands to visit in the West of Ireland